BIDMCDigitalPsychiatry/mindLAMP/docs/08-data_science/03-cortex/03-Features/02-Secondary/10-curve_length_similarity.md

 #### Data

 - `timestamp: number`: (units: ms) the start time of each bin of size `kwargs['resolution']`.
-- `curv: number`: (units: None) curve length similarity between gps trajectories.
+- `curve_length_similarity: number`: (units: None) curve length similarity between gps trajectories.
 If there is no GPS data, curve_length_similarity will be 'None'.

 #### Example